Analytics Phobia is Real

 Campaign: something you create that sends traffic to your site, usually with a theme carried over from the landing webpage to social media and PPC ads.

 Content: Copy, photos, artwork, and videos you place on your web pages.
 You can set up content goal tracking in your analytics account.

 TRAFFIC INFORMATION – HANDS-ON • EXERCISE 1

 NOTE: To work correctly, you will need to have data collected in GA for at least 6 to 12 months before doing this exercise.

 Select Audience in the left column

 Looking at traffics trends will help you see what is happening over time.

 If the numbers in this example look small, do not worry; these are focused, targeted users looking for your products and services.
-Large numbers may indicate your audience is too broad.
+On the other hand, large numbers may indicate your audience is too broad.